kristiannilsson/sql-course/trial_exam_questions.md

 b) Hitta alla inlämningar till "Hemsida för filmer" i kursen FWK22G_PLU som saknar minst en av `movies.json` eller `style.css`.

+### 2
+Below is the schema for a database of users.
+Users can follow other users (and choose if they should receive notifications of that users activity or not).

+users(__username__, email)

+follows(__follower__, __follows__, notifications)
+    follower --> users.username
+    follows --> users.username

+a) Write an SQL query that lists the number of followers each user has.
+The result should have three columns: username, email and total_followers.
+For full score, every user must be in the result exactly once.

+Hint: COUNT(X) will not count rows where column x is null.

+b) Write an SQL query for finding all pairs of usernames A and B, where A follows B, but B does not follow A.

+c) Write an SQL query for finding the usernames of all followers of the user with username 'peter', and all followers of those followers (no duplicates).

+Hint: Use WITH

 ## ER-diagram

 ### 1